sheltermanager/asm3/src/static/pages/manual/_sources/csvimportfields.rst.txt

 ACCOUNTSTRXDATE
     The date of the accounting transaction.
 ACCOUNTSAMOUNT
     The amount of the accounting transaction.
+The amount will be posted as a withdrawal from ACCOUNTSSOURCE to ACCOUNTSDESTINATION.
+If the amount is negative, it will be posted as a deposit from ACCOUNTSDESTINATION to ACCOUNTSSOURCE.
 ACCOUNTSSOURCE
     The source account of the accounting transaction, this must match an existing account code in your database.
 ACCOUNTSDESTINATION